webgilde/blockalyzer-adblock-counter/readme.txt

 = 1.1.1 =

-* added the constant ABC_ADBLOCK_ENABLED to retrieve, if adblock is enabled or not (use for other plugins)
+* added the constant ABC_ADBLOCK_ENABLED to retrieve, if adblock is enabled or not (use for other plugins), since v.
+1.2.2 it is BA_ADBLOCK_ENABLED

 = 1.1.0 =